futel/twilio-sip-server/README.md

 If changes are made to other components, some of the processes here will be repeated.

+## Set up environment secrets

+Fill .env to match .env.sample as described in README-aws.

 ## Deploy the service to the dev and prod environments

 We need to deploy to either environment if they don't exist yet.
 If we are starting out, we need to create dev and prod.
 Normally, both environments will always exist from then on, but if for some reason we have destroyed either, we will need to recreate them.
 It is not an error to deploy to an existing enviroment, this is how we update dev during development, but we normally don't want to update prod except by promoting dev.